Lepsima/Auto-Exposure-Unity-6-URP/README.md

 - Go to your post processing volume
 - Add a new override, search for "Auto Exposure"
 - Enable all the settings
-- The default values are set on a deep space scene, leave them for now
+- Leave the default values for now

 #